CALL FOR PRESENTATIONS

 scheduling level.
 They are NOT the same thing.

-Forecasting less, not more, yielding higher customer service
+1. Forecasting less detail, not more, – yielding higher

-and clear accountabilities which are more important than
+which are more important than complex, statistical, backward

-that forecasting is a process, and as such can be improved
+forecasting is a process, and as such can be

-Knowing it's more beneficial to pursue process improvement,
+4. Knowing it's more beneficial to pursue process

 Dinner and Presentation